-For public issuers, the investment process and resulting picking take into account internal scoring with respect to responsibility of public issuers such as country based on an extra-financial analysis trough a proprietary tool developed internally by the Management Company, with a minimum rating approach method (as further explained below under the investment strategy section).
+For public issuers, the investment process and resulting picking take into account internal scoring with respect to responsibility of public issuers such as country based on an extra-financial analysis trough a proprietary tool developed internally by the Management Company, with a minimum rating approach method (as further explained under question "What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?" under the investment strategy section).